aklapatch/mySettings/README.md

 + livesys.service
 + all plymouth services (about 2 secounds off)
 + avahi-daemon.service (took off about 3 secounds)
++ dracut-initqueue.service
++ abrtd.service (auto bug reporting)
++ systemd-udev-settle.service (i will mask and see what happens)

 MAYBE disable these (I am less sure these are unecessary)